Watson-Creative/watson-webflow/README.md

 The text animations in `text-animations.js` automatically detect whether the preloader is active:

-- **With preloader**: Text animations wait for the preloader to complete
+- **With preloader**: Viewport-based animations still work normally after preloader completes
-- **Without preloader**: Text animations start after the standard delay (500ms)
+- **Without preloader**: Animations trigger immediately when elements enter viewport
+- **Seamless Integration**: The viewport detection system works independently of the preloader

-This ensures smooth animation sequencing regardless of whether the preloader is shown.
+This ensures animations work consistently regardless of whether the preloader is shown.

 ### Best Practices